opnfv/opnfvdocs/docs/how-to-use-docs/local-build-transition.rst

 In the releng repository:

 #.
 Follow the steps in `this guide`_ from the Linux Foundation Releng team on
-   bootstrapping a new ReadTheDocs (RTD) project.
+   bootstrapping a new ReadTheDocs (RTD) project, starting with step 4 "Adding the RTD Jobs to your Project"

    This will ensure RTD will update each time docs patches are merged to the repository.

-.. note: In step 4 of the guide, the file this job should be added to is:
+.. note:: In step 4 of the guide, the file this job should be added to
+          is: **jjb/<project>/<project>-jobs.yaml**, where <project> is
-         **jjb/project/project-jobs.yaml**, where project is the OPNFV project.
+          the OPNFV project.

 .. _`this guide`: https://docs.releng.linuxfoundation.org/en/latest/project-documentation.html#bootstrap-a-new-project